3 Publics

 Organisational publics

 Organisational communication has traditionally considered publics in relation to the practice and activity of an organisation or institution.
 In contrast, public interest communication follows the school of thought that publics exist independently; that is, they are issue or problem focussed.
 Nevertheless, organisations and institutions do take advantage of knowledge about publics in how they engage with and target them.
 This type of information draws on factors such as demographics, geographics, psychographics, and the level of influence within communities.
 This can be very useful for organisations or institutions when needing to communicate with certain publics on specific issues, such as when communicating around a health campaign.
-During COVID-19, health organisations and institutions played a critical role in engaging publics and targeting them with health specific messaging.
-During this time, the diversity of publics in any one country or region raised a myriad of challenges — e.g. how to communicate effectively with culturally and linguistically diverse (CALD) communities, how to present clear messaging about vaccinations, and, how to target people who distrust mainstream spokespeople and channels of communication.
-(We consider different examples surrounding pandemic communication elsewhere in the book.)
+During COVID-19, health organisations and institutions played a critical role in engaging publics and targeting them with health-specific messaging.
+During this time, the diversity of publics raised a myriad of challenges — e.g. how to communicate effectively with culturally and linguistically diverse (CALD) communities, how to present clear messaging about vaccinations, and, how to target people who distrust mainstream spokespeople and channels of communication.

 Counter-publics

 Another way of thinking about publics is to consider how some exist in opposition to the status quo or the official position on an issue, sometimes called ‘counter-publics’.
 These publics are considered equivalent to an oppositional movement.
 Daniel Cefaï describes counter-publics as those which use a range of protest actions, openly confronting their adversaries in public debates while dealing with threats, censorship, disqualification, paternalism or being hijacked for other purposes (e.g. the 1960s civil rights movement or the ongoing gay rights movement).
-A more layered approach to this idea is so-called ‘subaltern counter-publics’ which emerge out of the theory of the public sphere.
-In this approach, critical theorist Nancy Fraser (1993) talks about members of ‘subordinated social groups’ which create alternative or counter narratives in opposition to the dominant view.
-An example of this was the ‘counter narrative’ – or alternate story – established by those who opposed the Australian Government’s 2013 Operation Sovereign Borders policy on asylum seekers.
-In this instance churches, NGOs, public interest and action groups, and individuals, circulated real stories about the people seeking refugee status and the conditions in which they were being detained which sat in opposition to the ‘dominant narrative’ of the Federal Government (Johnston, 2015).
+Critical theorist Nancy Fraser (1993) talks about members of ‘subordinated social groups’ which create alternative or counter-narratives in opposition to the dominant view.
+For example the ‘counter narrative’ to the Australian Government’s 2013 Operation Sovereign Borders policy on asylum seekers were stories about the people seeking refugee status and the conditions in which they were being detained (Johnston, 2015).

 Hashtag publics